yu-lab-vt/CINDA/README.md

 greedy algorithms for tracking a variable number of objects,” in CVPR 2011.
 IEEE, 2011, pp. 1201–1208.

-[16] A. V. Goldberg, S. Hed, H. Kaplan, and R. E. Tarjan, “Minimumcost flows in unit-capacity networks,” Theory of Computing Systems, vol. 61, no. 4, pp. 987–1010, 2017.
+[16] A. V. Goldberg, S. Hed, H. Kaplan, and R. E. Tarjan, “Minimum-cost flows in unit-capacity networks,” Theory of Computing Systems, vol. 61, no. 4, pp. 987–1010, 2017.